curry-packages/spicey/README.md

    file is "<ERD>.db" where <ERD> is the name of the specified ER model.
    Since this file name will be used in the _generated_ cgi programs, a relative file name will be relative to the place where the cgi programs are stored.
+In order to avoid confusion due to relative file names, it might be better to specify an absolute path name for the database file.
+   This path could also be set in the definition of the constant `sqliteDBFile` in the generated Curry program `Model/<ERD>.curry`.

 4. Change into the generated directory containing all sources as a Curry package, e.g., by `cd Blog`.